WilliamDrt/Direttore/How_to_make_an_icon_pack.md

 ### Make New Icon Pack

 Make a new folder and name it with your Icon Pack name.
-For this example "My First Icon Pack".
+For this example "**My First Icon Pack**".

-Inside that folder make a new folder and name it `".mp3"`.
-Inside `".mp3"` folder, save an image named `"Normal.png"`, size should be 256x256.
+Inside that folder make a new folder and name it "**.mp3**".
+Inside "**.mp3**" folder, save an image named "**Normal.png**", size should be 256x256.
 We just made an icon pack with only one icon. (for .mp3 files)

 It should look something like this: